-Support to phase down HFCs is growing at the national and regional levels.
+Support to phase down HFCs is also growing at the national and regional levels.
 See Figure 5 and Table 4.

-In May 2014, the State Council of China announced that they were strengthening management of HFC emissions and accelerating the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets in their current five-year plan.
-The State Council announced that the total emission reduction of HFCs should reach 0.28 Gt CO2-eq during the twelfth five-year period, which concludes at the end of 2015.99 The E.U.
-HFC regulations ("F-Gas Directive"), which received final approval on 14 April 2014 and take effect on 1 January 2015, will phase down HFCs by 80% by 2030.100 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.101
+China, the U.S., and the E.U., the top three global consumers of HFCs, have all announced new policies and regulations to control and reduce HFC emissions.
+In May 2014, the State Council of China announced that they would strengthen their management of HFC emissions and accelerate the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets of the 12th five-year plan.
+China's action plan is expected to reduce HFC emissions by 0.28 Gt CO2-eq by 2015.
+The E.U.
+HFC regulations ("F-Gas Directive"), which received final approval on 14 April 2014 and take effect on 1 January 2015, will phase down HFCs by 79%, from the baseline 2009-12 levels, by 2030.
+In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.